djradon/public-notes/blogs.carpe-noctem.2024-09-26-introducing-carpe-noctem.md

 ## Will AI Ruin the Fun?

-With the recent dramatic improvements in generative AI, we can foresee more realistic synthetic dialogue in virtual reality and video games.
+With the recent dramatic improvements in generative AI, we can foresee more realistic synthetic dialogue in virtual worlds and video games.
 We can foresee less-dismaying and less-sterile synthetic artwork.
 And it's not too hard to imagine a near future where new innovations will support the generation of synthetic-yet-coherent characters, puzzles, worlds, stories, and experiences.

 But do we want that?

-There's a very tricky tension between getting digital assistance and preserving the joy and humanity we find in the DIY crafting of traditional games and narrative.
+There's a very tricky [[tension|ar.screenrant.dnd-ai-controversy-dungeons-and-dragons-fans-hasbro]] between getting digital assistance and preserving the joy and humanity we find in the DIY crafting of traditional games and narrative.
 You can expect that to be one of *Carpe Noctem*'s recurring themes.

 ## Who Are You?